Haverhill, Suffolk: Culture

+Media

+Local TV coverage is provided by BBC East and ITV Anglia.
+Television signals are received from either the Sudbury or Sandy Heath TV transmitters.

+Local radio stations are BBC Radio Suffolk, Heart East, Nation Radio Suffolk, and Star Radio which broadcast from its studio in Cambridge.

+The town is served by the local newspapers, Haverhill Echo and East Anglian Daily Times.

 Schools

 In Haverhill, there were two academies, Samuel Ward Trust (Samuel Ward, Clements, Coupals, Westfield And Churchill Special Free School) and Castle Partnership (Burton End Primary Academy, Place Farm Primary Academy and Castle Manor Academy).
 There is also an independent school known as Broadlands Hall School.
 These have now merged into the Samuel Ward Academy Trust, and subsequently into the Unity Schools Partnership with 14 other schools.
-St Felix Roman Catholic Church is part of the Our Lady of Walsingham Multi Academy Trust.
+St Felix Roman Catholic Primary School is part of the Our Lady of Walsingham Multi Academy Trust.

-New Cangle is not an academy nor part of an academy.

 Notable residents

 Nathaniel Ward, the author of the first constitution in North America, was born in Haverhill in 1578.
 A local school is named after Nathaniel's brother Samuel.
-Pop musician Steve Rinaldi of the bands Rinaldi Sings and the Moment, who featured a map of the town on the cover of their first single, "In This Town" (1984), is originally from Haverhill.
+Cambridge United footballer Michael Morrison attended Castle Manor Academy.